Do you have photos of your ancestors in your closet? Explore these 5 steps to identify an old family photograph!

-They arrive by email, by snail mail and in the trunks of cars.
+They arrived by email, by snail mail and in the trunks of cars.
 One or two at a time.
 Sometimes whole boxes.

 I’m talking about my ancestors’ photographs.

-When I started my genealogy research, family members decided to clean our their closets of all those photographs they had, but did not know who they were.
+When I started my genealogy research and asking questions of everyone about our family history, family members decided to clean our their closets of all those photographs they had, but did not know who they were.
 So, I have spent many happy (and confused) hours attempting to identify the individuals in the photographs.

-This is a cabinet card in my own collection I have been puzzling over for several years.
+A cabinet card in my own collection I had been puzzling over this one for several years.
 It was time to get serious about learning who this young man is.

 Let’s walk through the steps used to identify this photograph.

-Knowing how you came to have a photograph or who had the photograph prior to you can help narrow down which family line to start searching.
+Knowing how you came to have that old family photograph or who had the photograph prior to you can help narrow down which family line to start searching.
+Sounds simple, but if you know this piece of information, you can rule out half of your family tree.

-This photograph was found in my great grandmother’s red flocked photo album.
+The photograph above was found in my paternal great grandmother’s red flocked photo album.
 The album was coming apart and showing signs of mildew.
-All of the photographs (carts des visites and cabinet cards) were taken out of the album before I could see them in order.
+It was also rather smelly.
+All of the photographs (carts des visites and cabinet cards) were taken out of the album before I could see them in their original order.
 This caused the loss of any sense of family groupings.

 While any sense of family groupings was lost, knowing the photograph belonged to Esther Lee Richardson Talbott narrowed the family lines to Richardson, Talbott, and Elliott.
 Because the majority of photographs pre-dated Esther’s marriage into the Talbott family, the photographs including this one likely were from the Richardson or Elliott families.